opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 ### Excluding fields with source filtering

-You can choose to exclude fields using `"excludes"` parameter in search request, see following example:
+You can choose to exclude fields by using the `"excludes"` parameter in a search request, as shown in the following example:

 ```json
 POST my_index/_search